musacivak/react-todo-list/README.md

 >npm install // or what are you using.
 >npm run dev.

-# What will I learn from this example?
+# What will i learn from this example?

 >React Router.
 >State Management.